dpsoft-official/SaderatBankPayment/README.md

      * @param int $amount The amount that customer must pay
      * @param string $payload Optional addition data
 	 *
-	 * @return int invoice id and you can save in your DB *
+	 * @method payRequest Return invoice id and you can save in your DB *
      */
     $invoiceId = $request->request($callbackUrl, $amount, $payload);